Sonia Mossé: Artistic career

 However, there is no further information that Sonia Mossé has in fact left Paris.

 The wearing of the yellow star was enforced on 19 September 1941 by the police order on the marking of Jews in Paris.
 This led to the social exclusion, discrimination and humiliation of the Jewish population.
 The yellow star was thus also a publicly visible measure for the realisation of the Holocaust in Paris.
 Sonia Mossé did not wear the yellow star and continued to frequent cafés that were forbidden to Jewish citizens.

 Deportation and murder

 It is not known whether Sonia Mossé was arrested by the French police or by the Gestapo in February 1943, but it is likely that a denunciation preceded her arrest.
-She was interned in the Drancy internment camp near Paris and deported on 25 March 1943 with her half-sister Esther Levine in convoy 53 to the Polish extermination camp of Sobibór.
+She was interned in the Drancy internment camp near Paris and deported on 25 March 1943 with her half-sister Esther Levine in convoy 53 to the extermination camp of Sobibór.
 Although the death certificates of Sonia Mossé and Esther Levine specify the Lublin-Majdanek concentration and extermination camp as the place of death, this appears to be a mistake.
 Based on the testimony of a survivor of convoy 53, it can be affirmed that the deportees were murdered on the very day of their arrival at Sobibor on 30 March 1943.

 Apart from the photographs of her surrealist mannequin made in 1938, no other works of hers have been saved.